chrisbarbati/SenseHat/README.md

 1. Download SenseHATI2C.java class.
 2. Ensure the Pi4J library is set up correctly in your project.
 Instructions are offered [here](https://pi4j.com/1.2/install.html) directly from Pi4J.
-3. Include the SenseHATI2C class in your Java project and ensure it is imported where necessary.
+3. Include the SenseHATI2C classes in your Java project (best to keep in their own package for organization) and ensure it is imported where necessary.

 ## Usage